 You will need to arrange accommodations for yourself and crew for the weekend.
-There are plenty of hotels, motels, bed and breakfast, and camping accommodations in and around Steamboat Springs, but we strongly urge all runners and crews to support our great sponsors.
-The Ptarmigan Inn.
-More information, phone numbers and a link is provided on the website.
+There are plenty of hotels, motels, bed and breakfast, and camping accommodations in and around Steamboat Springs, but we strongly urge all runners and crews to support our great sponsors The Gravity Haus (formerly the Ptarmigan Inn).
+More information, phone numbers and a link are provided on the website.
 A list of alternative lodging can also be found at the Steamboat Chamber of Commerce.
 A link to them is also found on the website.